 Contextual links are placed within the body of your content and are highly valuable for SEO.
 These links provide additional context to both users and search engines about the content of the linked page.
 For example, if you have a blog post about “content marketing strategies,” you could link to another post about “how to create a content calendar.”

-7. Use a Reasonable Number of Internal Links
+7. Make Appropriate Use of Internal Links

 While internal linking is beneficial, overdoing it can lead to a cluttered and spammy experience.
 Aim for a balanced approach, ensuring each page has enough internal links to other relevant pages without overwhelming the reader.
 A good rule of thumb is to include 2-5 internal links per 1,000 words of content.